 For 19 years until his retirement, Rick co-anchored, “Fox-10 Arizona Morning”.
 Rick also anchored The Fox-10 News at Noon.
 He had numerous reports on CNN and the Fox News Channel.

-His Emmy Award winning Broadcasting career spanned over 50 years in radio and television and print.
+His Emmy Award winning broadcasting career spanned more than 50 years in radio and television and print.
+He was inducted into the Silver Circle in the Rocky Mountain Southwest Chapter in 2014.
 He is also the recipient of two Associated Press Awards for excellence in News Anchoring and is in two books about the beginning of Rock and Roll and Cleveland Radio.
 “Radio Daze, Stories from the Front in Cleveland’s FM Air Wars” by Mike Olszewski and “Rock & Roll and the Cleveland Connection” by Deanna R. Adams.
 Rick was honored by his High School by being inducted into the Wickliffe High School Hall of Fame.
 Rick D’Amico retired from Fox 10 Phoenix on August 1st of 2016.

 He has helped raised hundreds of thousands of dollars for his favorite charities, The American Lung Association, The Leukemia Lymphoma Society of Arizona and Foster Children of Pinal County, Arizona.
 Rick D’Amico retired on August 1st of 2016.